AllenInstitute/MIES/README.md

 	* Patch the IVSCC branch using a commit similiar to e0a9df52 (Remove unneeded NIDAQmx.XOP, 2016-11-10)
 	* `git push -u origin release/X.Y-IVSCC`
 * Change the bamboo jobs using release branches to use the branch release/X.Y
+* Adapt the list of supported versions above

 ### Creating a release package manually
 * Open a git bash terminal by choosing Actions->"Open in terminal" in SourceTree